-Our assessor will first read the information we have about your complaint.
-Their job is to make sure we understand in detail what has happened so far, what you remain unhappy about, how this has affected you (or other people), what you want to happen as a result of complaining to us and the kinds of outcomes we can achieve for you.
+We will read all the information we have about your complaint.
+We make sure we understand in detail what has happened so far, what you remain unhappy about, how this has affected you (or other people), and what you want to happen as a result of complaining to us.

-Our assessor will contact you to introduce themselves and discuss your complaint in detail.
-They will explain more about our role and the types of issues we can look at during an investigation.
+We will discuss your complaint in detail and will explain more about our role and the types of issues we can look at during an investigation.
 We do this to make sure you have a clear idea about what to expect from us.

-Our assessor will also let you know if we need any more information from you (for example, any other documents you may have from when you complained to the organisation) and whether we need to speak to the organisation to get more details.
+We will also let you know if we need any more information from you (for example, any other documents you may have from when you complained to the organisation) and whether we need to speak to the organisation to get more details.

-Occasionally, we may need to get some expert advice, (for example, from a medical professional who is not involved in your complaint) or carry out some research, to make sure we have a detailed understanding of the issues.
-If we need to do this, our assessor will let you know what they are doing and how long that will take.
+Occasionally, we may need to get some expert advice (for example, from a medical professional who has had nothing to do with your complaint) or carry out some research, to make sure we have a detailed understanding of the issues.
+If we need to do this, we will let you know what we are doing and how long that will take.